 It reminds me a lot of people driving in the rain — they can see clearly when others are messing it up, but it’s sometimes a little bit harder to see it in ourselves.
-Just like driving in the rain, receiving feedback in the workplace is hard.
+Just like driving in the rain, knowing how to receive feedback in the workplace is hard.

 How to Receive Feedback

 For example, if someone is junior to me or if I ask for feedback from anyone, I am very excited to get it.
 I love it.
 I don’t care how harsh or how scathing.
 The praise doesn’t go to my head and the criticism doesn’t get me down.

-I didn’t let on that I was having a defensive reaction, and used a simple technique (label and re-appraise – see below) to move out of threat response and into critical thinking.
+I didn’t let on that I was having a defensive reaction and used a simple technique (label and re-appraise) to move out of threat response and into critical thinking.
 Crisis averted, but it doesn’t change the fact that my threat response went off first and I had to work to suppress it and engage in the conversation.

 So what can we learn from this?
 Am I just some super defensive guy, or am I pretty normal?

 So, I’ll say “normal,” and we’re all in this together.
 I want to share a few tips for receiving feedback better so that you can be the change you want to see in the world.

 1: Prepare Your Mind and Ask for It (Alternate “Buckle Up”)

 OK, let’s talk about how to receive feedback.
 For starters, ask for feedback much more often.
 Funny thing… I talk to many, many companies every week, and they all communicate some version of their leaders not giving enough feedback and giving almost no critical feedback.

 When you ask for feedback, you get to set the terms — timing, mindset, even content.
 You can get your mind right and ready to hear tough stuff.
 So much of hearing feedback well is preparing yourself to hear it.
-Say to yourself, “buckle up, you’re about to get some criticism, and feedback is a gift so let’s go.”
+Saying to yourself, “Buckle up, you’re about to get some criticism, and feedback is a gift so let’s go.”

-Also, I promise, the more you ask for feedback, the better you get at taking it.
+Also, I promise, that the more you ask for feedback, the better you get at taking it.
 My son is a competitive gymnast.
-Gymnastics is an extraordinary sport with many attributes, but one way to describe gymnastics is that you fail 100s of times at something before you finally succeed, and everyone one of those 100s of attempt will include a brief piece of corrective feedback.
+Gymnastics is an extraordinary sport with many attributes, but one way to describe gymnastics is that you fail hundreds of times at something before you finally succeed, and every one of those hundreds of attempts will include a brief piece of corrective feedback.

-When you ask, you communicate two things: 1) you want the feedback and 2) you are ready to hear it.
-Two massive obstacles that feedback givers tend to stress over.
+When you ask, you communicate two things: 1) you want the feedback and 2) you are ready to hear it — two massive obstacles that feedback givers tend to stress over.

 Imagine if, in my example with Kim, I proactively grabbed her to talk about this topic that she hit me with.
-I go into that conversation saying “what do you think?” ready to hear her, ready with my own theory, ready to solve a problem rather than allowing myself to be surprised.
+I go into that conversation saying “What do you think?” ready to hear her, ready with my own theory, ready to solve a problem rather than allowing myself to be surprised.

 Of course, it’s impossible to never get surprised by feedback, and we must all work on getting ourselves into a mode when feedback is offered, but I think that starting to more frequently ask for feedback helps you get the feedback you need and helps you get it with the right mindset to be able to truly hear it and take it on board.

-Tip 2: Don’t Get Mad Get Curious
+2: Don’t Get Mad Get Curious

-Yes, I do believe there is more damage inflicted by a defensive reaction than upside realized from a good one.
+Yes, I do believe there is more damage inflicted by a defensive reaction than growth realized from a good one.
 There’s one simple phrase that if repeated (I mean this literally) in your brain over and over, you can help yourself to react well to the feedback.

 Don’t Get Mad, Get Curious, a handy little phrase coined by Fred Kofman in Conscious Business.
 Just keep saying that in your head.

 What does this mean?
 If you get deeply curious about the feedback you are receiving, it starts to feel more like a problem to solve.
 Humans like solving problems.

 - “Ooo.
 That is interesting.
 Tell me more about that.”

 - “Oh my gosh, that is so interesting that is how I’m showing up.
-Of course I don’t mean to, but am I understanding correctly that you see X, Y, and Z?”
+Of course, I don’t mean to, but am I understanding correctly that you see X, Y, and Z?”

 3: Label and Reappraise

 I love David Rock’s book, Your Brain at Work.
 He covers a lot of ground in the book, but the central theme is the SCARF model, a set of social threats (Status, Certainty, Autonomy, Relatedness, Fairness) you are likely to experience in the workplace, or even in life.

 So when you label a threat or emotion, you put yourself in a problem-solving activity.
 You have to search for the right way to describe this emotion you’re having.
 In the case of my conversation with Kim this morning, it was simple: defensive.

 I don’t mean to make this sound magical, but this is all exactly true.
-Within seconds we were laughing about this topic, violently agreeing with each other on the things we’re going to change to achieve the results we want.
+Within seconds we were laughing about this topic, enthusiastically agreeing with each other on the things we’re going to change to achieve the results we want.

 4: Don’t Rely on Being Your Own Worst Critic